Skip to main content

 • Sunscreen if needed.

-• Eyeglass holders if the sailor wears glasses (glasses are very easily lost in the lake).
+• Eyeglass strap if the sailor wears glasses (glasses are very easily lost in the lake).

 • Towel and change of clothing so as to go home in dry clothes.